polyphony-chat/docs/docs/Protocol Specifications/core.md

 # polyproto Specification

-**v0.1.0-alpha.1** - Treat this as an unfinished draft.
+Version of this specification document: **v0.1.0-alpha.1** - Treat this as an unfinished draft.

-[Semantic versioning v2.0.0](https://semver.org/spec/v2.0.0.html) is used to version this specification.
+Version of the [API documentation](https://apidocs.polyproto.org) applicable for this version of the specification document: **v0.1.0-alpha.1**

-The version number specified here also applies to the [API documentation](https://apidocs.polyproto.org).
+[Semantic versioning v2.0.0](https://semver.org/spec/v2.0.0.html) is used to version this specification

 - [polyproto Specification](#polyproto-specification)
   - [1.
 Terminology used in this document](#1-terminology-used-in-this-document)